What Is a Merchant Account?

 Nevertheless, there are various merchant service providers that are specialised for these types of businesses.
-High risk businesses still have the ability to accept credit card payments and operate just as any other company.
+High-risk businesses still have the ability to accept credit card payments and operate just like any other company.

 However, there is a great chance that banks will demand more background information and financial statements before actually agreeing on setting up a merchant account.

 Additionally, there might be differences in the processing rate.
 Whilst having an agreement with a high-risk business, merchant account providers expose themselves to a higher risk than with traditional businesses.

 When the merchant account holder can provide a positive processing history of at least 6 to 12 months where the percentage of chargebacks and refunds remains fairly low, there is the chance for the business to be reclassified as low-risk.

 A merchant number ID is set up explicitly for each merchant account and will be assigned from every bank, no matter where the merchant account is held.
 The ID consists of a sequence of numbers, which allows banks & credit card institutions to identify all businesses.

 The ID is fundamental in order to accept credit card payments on behalf of the merchant account holder.
 In order to receive a merchant number, the bank must first be convinced that the applicant is trustworthy.